Nicholas II: Tsesarevich

-That summer, Nicholas travelled to England to visit both Alix and the Queen.
-The visit coincided with the birth of the Duke and Duchess of York's first child, the future King Edward VIII.
-Along with being present at the christening, Nicholas and Alix were listed among the child's godparents.
-After several weeks in England, Nicholas returned home for the wedding of his sister, Xenia, to a cousin, Grand Duke Alexander Mikhailovich ("Sandro").
+That summer, Nicholas visited Alix and Queen Victoria in England, coinciding with the birth of the Duke and Duchess of York's first child, the future Edward VIII.
+Nicholas and Alix attended the christening and were named among the child’s godparents.
+He later returned to Russia for his sister Xenia’s wedding to Grand Duke Alexander Mikhailovich ("Sandro").

-By that autumn, Alexander III lay dying.
-Upon learning that he would live only a fortnight, the Tsar had Nicholas summon Alix to the imperial palace at Livadia.
-Alix arrived on 22 October; the Tsar insisted on receiving her in full uniform.
-From his deathbed, he told his son to heed the advice of Witte, his most capable minister.
-Ten days later, Alexander III died at the age of forty-nine, leaving twenty-six-year-old Nicholas as Emperor of Russia.
-That evening, Nicholas was consecrated by his father's priest as Tsar Nicholas II and, the following day, Alix was received into the Russian Orthodox Church, taking the name Alexandra Feodorovna with the title of Grand Duchess and the style of Imperial Highness.
+By autumn, Alexander III was dying.
+Upon learning he had only weeks to live, he summoned Alix to Livadia Palace.
+She arrived on 22 October, and the Tsar, in full uniform, urged Nicholas to heed the advice of Sergei Witte.
+Alexander died ten days later, aged 49, and Nicholas was consecrated that evening as Tsar Nicholas II.
+The following day, Alix was received into the Russian Orthodox Church, taking the name Alexandra Feodorovna and the title of Grand Duchess and style of Imperial Highness.